apache/apisix/docs/en/latest/terminology/credential.md

 title: Credential
 keywords:
   - APISIX
-  - API 网关
+  - API Gateway
-  - 凭证
+  - Consumer
   - Credential
-description: 本文介绍了 Apache APISIX Credential 对象的作用以及如何使用 Credential。
+description: This article describes what the Apache APISIX Credential object does and how to use it.
 ---

 <!--